4 simple hacks to boost sales with marketing automationBlog post Published 21 October 2019

 What was once a “nice to do,” today A/B testing is a “must to do.”
 You should always test new marketing automation ideas and workflows if you want to instantly boost revenue.
 In fact, the phrase “I’ll test it” should be your marketing automation mantra from now on.

 Before you start testing, however, you should decide which variables you want to test for.
 For example, if not enough people are opening your emails, then you should test and improve the subject line.
 Try to create a compelling call-to-action in your subject line while staying short, sweet, and unique.
 Keep in mind that whenever using A/B tests, it’s important to test only one variable.
 In this case, it would only be the subject line.

 It’s also vital to consider the number of activities within your automation.
 Sometimes sending emails or push notifications three times in a week may be too much and not acceptable to send to your segment.
 Yes, you want to keep them engaged but no one likes to be spammed.
 Take an outside/in approach while looking at your workflows and ask yourself if it makes sense for the segment.
 Sometimes stepping back and adjusting the automation timings can give you the results you need.

 Still, all these efforts don’t matter if you don’t measure and adjust.
 Depending to whom you report to, you may have different measurements.
 For instance, if you want to prove ROI to your colleague, then A/B tests may be enough to measure success.
 If you want to prove ROI to your boss, then perhaps your agreed KPI is appropriate to report.
 Whatever result measurement you have, it is best to have established goals before you implement new features.
 This will always save you time, frustration, and money in the end.

 Senior Marketing Consultant

 Sign up for updates

-Signup to receive updates from Recoordinate.
+Sign up to receive updates from us.
 You will receive an email every time we have something fun and useful to share, like invitations to one of our events.
-We may of course unsubscribe at anytime.
+Subscribe in the form below!